alfarom256/MinifilterResearch/Write-up.md

 Patched 114 callbacks
 ```

+The full code may be found at `<GITHUB REPO HERE>`.

 ## 3.0 Outro

 Thank you to all the amazing people contributing to research in this area, without whom this project would not be possible.
 I'm sure there are things I could do better in this PoC, so please feel free to let me know.

+Huge thanks to the vx community for the chance to publish this work, and thank you to my friends and mentors I have had the pleasure of working with over the past few years.